 What is FDA’s stance on kratom?

 FDA warns consumers not to use kratom.
 According to FDA:

 - Kratom is not approved for use in dietary supplements.
 “FDA has exercised jurisdiction over kratom as an unapproved drug, and has also taken action against kratom-containing dietary supplements.”

 - Kratom often is marketed as a “safe” treatment for some serious health conditions, but kratom contains compounds that “make it so it isn’t just a plant – it’s an opioid.”

 - FDA has concerns about “kratom’s potential for abuse, addiction, and serious health consequences; including death.”
 In fact, there has been an increase in reported deaths associated with kratom use since November 2017.

 - FDA has a well-developed process for evaluating botanical drug products, but “To date, no marketer has sought to properly develop a drug that includes kratom.”

 Kratom use will not produce a positive result on a routine DoD drug test.
-Regardless, Military Service Members are highly discouraged from using any product containing kratom, given its safety concerns.
+Regardless, Military Service Members are prohibited from using any product containing kratom, given its safety concerns.
 Kratom is on the OPSS list of DoD-prohibited substances.

 For more information about kratom, please see: